Other organic waste recycling methods

 - wilted flowers

 Worm tubes are a great way to add nutrients to raised garden beds or plant pots.
 They consist of a piece of PVC pipe or a bucket without a base, but with a tight fitting lid.
-Tubes are buried in the garden and fruit and vegetable scraps are placed inside the tube.
+Bury the tubes in the garden and place fruit and vegetable scraps inside.
 Compost worms turn the food into worm castings and worm juice and increase the fertility of the soil.
-A number of worm towers can be placed in different sites around the garden as required.
+Place a number of worm towers in different sites around the garden as required.

 - Take a length of PVC pipe and drill some holes around the base of it.